suryatiwari1112stech/suryatiwari1112stech/README.md

 ---

-## Where I'm headed
+### Where I'm headed

 The long-term goal is simple:

 **Become the kind of developer who can take a problem from an idea to a working solution.**

 Software development gives me the foundation.
 AI and Machine Learning give me the direction.
 And projects give me the experience to connect the two.

 ---

 <div align="center">

-## Have an idea worth building?
+### Have an idea worth building?

-I'm interested in **software projects, AI/ML ideas, Python applications, web development and meaningful collaborations.**
+I'm interested in software projects, AI/ML ideas, Python applications, web development and meaningful collaborations.

-If you're building something interesting, experimenting with an idea, or simply want to connect with another developer who loves learning by building —
+If you're building something interesting, experimenting with an idea, or simply want to connect with another developer who loves learning by building — let's talk.

-### Let's talk.

 <br>